manacake/outset-docs/README.md

-### Documentation for Grey Cat Co Projects
+### Documentation for the Outset Project

 #### How to submit changes to documentation
 First of all, thanks for contributing to our docs!
 We really appreciate it!
 If you find an error, feel free to submit a pull request for the page with the error.
-Each page has an edit link at the bottom of said page.
-All our documentation pages use Markdown.
+All our documentation pages are written in Markdown and is built with [MkDocs](https://www.mkdocs.org/getting-started/).